Ethoryx API

 Plans & limits

-All plans use the same Ethoryx Sieve · Wheel-2310 algorithm.
+All plans use the same Ethoryx Sieve algorithm.
 Higher tiers unlock larger bit sizes, more calls, and faster rate limits.

 HSM and hardware licensing available from $50,000 one-time.
 Contact us.

-Every prime generated by Ethoryx satisfies p ≡ 1 or 5 (mod 6).
-This is not a heuristic, it is a mathematical theorem proved from the construction rules of the Tesfa Grid framework.
+Every prime generated by Ethoryx satisfies a proved structural property.
+This is not a heuristic, it is a formally proved constraint, and every API response confirms compliance via the structural_check field.

 Security